Claës Jöhncke: Amateur career

-He was one of the dominating male amateur golfers in Sweden in the 1960s an early 1970s and won all three major Swedish amateur tournaments at the time, at least once.
+In the 1960s an early 1970s, Jöhncke won all three major Swedish amateur tournaments at the time, at least once.

 In 1963, Jöhncke moved to Stockholm and represented Stockholm Golf Club 1963–1972.

 He won the Swedish International Stroke Play Championship seven years in a row, but had to wait until 1972 before he won the Swedish Match-play Championship.

 He also has six wins in the most important Swedish foursome tournament at the time, the Scandinavian Foursome over 72 holes stroke-play at Göteborg Golf Club.

 He represented Sweden five times at the amateur worlds, the Eisenhower Trophy.
 At his first appearance, in 1962 in Itō, Shizuoka, Japan, at 21 years of age, he finished as best Swedish player.
 For the 1968 Eisenhower Trophy in Melbourne, Australia, during the peak in Jöhncke's amateur career, the Swedish Golf Federation decided to not send a team.
 However, Jöhncke in 1968 was appointed, for the third of six appearances, to the Continent of Europe team to meet Great Britain and Ireland for the St Andrews Trophy.
 The last time he was selected for the Continent of Europe team, 1974, it was against the nomination from the Swedish Golf Federation, but it ended in a victory for the Continent team for the first time in the history of the match.

 In 1968, at the first visit in Sweden by Arnold Palmer, Jöhncke, recognized as the best amateur player in the country, was invited for an exhibition match over 18 holes at Falsterbo Golf Club with Palmer, Sven Tumba and the best Swedish club pro at the time, John Cockin, drawing approximately 5,000 spectators.

 After a long and successful amateur career in Europe, Jöhncke moved to the United States in 1973 and Winged Foot Golf Club, New York, became his home club.
 He played a few amateur tournaments in Europe the following summer, but was not selected for the Swedish 1974 Eisenhower Trophy team.